Projects Funded

 University of Alabama at Birmingham

-Project findings are published; see Study Update below.
+Partial project findings published; see Study Update.

 The microglia are immune cells in the brain that work like a protective shield to fend off threats, such as infections.
 In fibromyalgia patients, a significant portion of these cells are stuck in an activated state of “high alert,” but no one knows why.